 Far Cry: New Dawn is one of the most intriguing spinoff games from Ubisoft Montreal.
 It is a first-person shooter game that will set you in an open world environment with the abundance of vehicles and action.
 The game is played on the same map as Far Cry 5 with a little refinement.
 Far Cry: New Dawn’s map features new and reshaped areas formed by the nuclear war from the previous game.

 You can choose your character’s gender, race, and some other physical characteristics.
-The main plot of the game starts from the place that was left 17 years after ‘the Collapse’ that destroyed the world with the deadly clash of brave survivors with dastardly Highwaymen.
-You’ll also find out what happened to Far Cry 5’s main characters in this game.
+The main plot of the game starts from the place that was left 17 years after ‘the Collapse’ that destroyed the world with the deadly clash of brave survivors with cruel Bandith along with that you will find out Far cry 5 lead characters story in this game.

 Platforms: Microsoft Windows, PlayStation 4, Xbox One

 This one too is a first-person shooter game inspired from the concept of Ayn Rand’s Shrugged.
 But the makers have done one interesting thing for sure by tossing the game underseas.
 So basically, the BioShock is all about an underwater city named the Rapture.
 The city doesn’t have to follow any government regulations where artists and entrepreneurs can freely thrive.
 Yes, it’s not a perfect city because the residents have the powers and they can do whatever they want without seeking permissions.
 You’ll also get to experience the horror night in the game.
 It is one most exceptional game that is worthy of all your time.
 Play it now!

 Platforms: Microsoft Windows, PlayStation 4, Xbox 360

 9. ToeJam & Earl: Back In The Groove